olimatis/otif-ansible/README.md

 $ nano inventory/hosts
 ```

-* Modify the netwar adapter to use to get proper ip
+* Modify the network adapter to use to get proper ip
 Take not of the adapter to use using 'ip ad' command.
 ```
 $ nano inventory/group_vars/all.yml